gguigaa/SolutionCleaner/README.md

 ## Configuring environment variables

 Optionally, you can configure the path to the solution folder as an environment variable.
 This way you can run the program from any folder.
-If you don't want to do this, you can just run the program from "dist" folder, or call it from wherever foler you want.
+If you don't want to do this, you can just run the program from "dist" folder, or run it from wherever foler you want.

 1. Press Windows button and type "Edit environment variables";
 2. Open the option Edit the system environment variables
 3. Click Environment variables... button
 4. There you see two boxes, in System Variables box find path variable
 5. Click Edit
-6. a window pops up, click New
+6. A window pops up, click New
 7. Type the Directory path of your .exe or batch file ( Directory means exclude the file name from path)
 8. Click Ok on all open windows and restart the command prompt